NastyDevs/tinder-api-documentation/README.md

 ### Disclaimer

-This documentation is highly inspired in documentations alredy found at [].
-Even though they are very good I wanted to create one that was not only complete (with all the endpoints that I could gather) but documented following the OpenAPI standard and up to date.
+I do not work for Tinder or any of the companies listed in this document.
+This documentation is highly inspired in documentations already found at https://github.com/Tommy-42, https://gist.github.com/rtt/10403467, https://github.com/charliewolf/pynder/issues/141, https://github.com/Adewra/Tinder/blob/master/docs/Tinder%20API.apib, https://github.com/fbessez/Tinder/blob/master/README.md.

+Even though these documentations are very good I wanted to create one that was not only complete (with all the endpoints that I could gather) but documented following the OpenAPI standard and up to date.

 ### General